watertap-org/watertap/docs/technical_reference/unit_models/zero_order_unit_models/aeration_basin_zo.rst

 Costing Method
 ------------------
-Costing is calculated using the {cost method} cost method in the zero-order costing package.
+Costing is calculated using the {cost_power_law_flow} method in the zero-order costing package.
 See documentation for the {zero-order costing package}.

 .. index::